-Throughout the course you will be required to work on various Application Assignments.
-All assignments must be done independently, must be typed, and due according to the schedule.
+Throughout the course you will be required to work on various application assignments.
+These assignments typically will be media-based and include questions for students to answer.
+Assignments must be done independently, must be typed, and due according to the schedule.
+Proper spelling and grammar are necessary for college course writing.
+If spelling and grammar are not written academically (i.e., in text message format, etc.) point deductions will be incurred.
 Hand-written and scanned, emailed, or late assignments will NOT be allowed.
-Application Assignments are the only assignments which can be resubmitted with corrections.
-If a student chooses the option to "Re-do" an Application Assignment, it will be due the following class day after students receive their initial grade.
-The "Re-do" grade, whether greater or lower than the initial submission, will be recorded as the final grade for that Application Assignment.
 There is one application assignment, A5, in which students will be assigned a specific chapter in the textbook.
 From the concepts in that chapter, the student will have to discuss and connect the chapter with a world culture.
 This must be prepared prior to the class lecture so that it can be made available for all students as a handout.